Furqan3/Cancer-Detection/README.md

-# Skin Lesion Classification using Image Processing and Machine Learning
+# Skin Lesion Classification using Image Processing
 This project aims to classify skin lesions into two categories: normal and melanoma.
 The classification is based on four features extracted from images of skin lesions using image processing techniques.
 The four features are asymmetry, border, color, and diameter.

 ### Features